Splynter-Security/Threat-Modeling-GitBook/architecture-layer/identification.md

 This leads to the important question: what is an architectural threat?
 A clear definition of architectural threats is vital to continue.

-First a couple of examples of architectural attack patterns, a generic form of a threat (from capec.mitre.org):
+First a couple of examples of architectural attack patterns, a generic form of a threat (from capec.mitre.org) [[2]](#References):
 * Adversary in the Middle (AiTM)
 * Exploitation of Trusted Identifiers
 * Software Integrity Attack

-It is evident that these kinds of threats are very abstract and do not describe any technology or even pre-existing assumptions of how a component should function.
+It is evident that these kinds of threats are abstract and do not describe any technology or even pre-existing assumptions of how a component should function.

-Thus, an architectural threat is a kind of potential danger to the system in how the system was designed and **INSERT DEFINITION OF ARCHITECTURAL THREAT**
+Thus, an architectural threat is a kind of potential danger to the system in how the system was designed, not in how it was implemented or interpreted.
+The threats arise from the abstract function of components and the interactions between them.
+There is always a clear business link in architectural threats, in contrast implementation threats are more focused on technology and practical considerations.

 ## Brainstorming
 Returning to the original question, how to build such a threat overview.